Last updated: ET

 There are two main border areas in Mauritania: at the northeastern border with Western Sahara and the southwestern border with Senegal.

 The two main land border crossings into Senegal are located at Diama and Rosso.
 Pedestrians and vehicles cross over the dam at Diama and by ferry at Rosso.
 The road leading to Diama may be impassable during the rainy season.
 Long delays at the border are common.
 Ferry crossings at Rosso are available only between 9 a.m. and 5 p.m.
-Do not cross the Senegal River by pirogue (small boat) as it is illegal and dangerous.
+Don’t cross the Senegal River by pirogue (small boat) because it is illegal and dangerous.

-Drivers rarely respect traffic laws and regulations.
+Drivers don’t respect traffic laws and regulations.
 Drifting sand and dunes may occasionally force vehicles off the roads.
-Roaming animals, bush taxis, poor driving habits and poorly maintained vehicles frequently cause accidents.
+Roaming animals, bush taxis and poorly maintained vehicles frequently cause accidents.
 Roadside assistance is non-existent.
 Wear seatbelts at all times.
 Avoid driving at night.

 Rent vehicles with drivers.
 In the event of an accident or vehicle breakdown, the driver and rental company will be held responsible.
 If the vehicle is rented without a driver, the person renting the vehicle will be held responsible.